 Cherry Hill Employment Lawyers at Sidney L. Gold & Associates, P.C.
 Advocate for Those Affected by Age Discrimination in New Jersey

 If you or someone you love believes they have been a victim of discrimination in the workplace, you are urged to contact Sidney L. Gold & Associates.
-For over 30 years, our South Jersey employment lawyers have advocated for the rights of workers in South Jersey and the Greater Philadelphia area.
-Call us at 215-569-1999 our contact us online to schedule a free, confidential consultation with one of our highly qualified and resolute lawyers.
+For over 30 years, our South Jersey employment lawyers have advocated for the rights of workers in New Jersey and the Greater Philadelphia area.
+Call us at 215-569-1999 or contact us online to schedule a free, confidential consultation with one of our highly qualified and resolute lawyers.